 InCommon BaseCAMP brings together all those interested in the basics of identity and access management — whether you manage identities, make resources available to folks from other organizations, or both.

-Get your questions answers and find out about the InCommon Federation and how the community-developed identity and access management suite the InCommon Trusted Access Platform can play a part.
+Get your questions answered and find out about the InCommon Federation and how the community-developed identity and access management suite the InCommon Trusted Access Platform can play a part.
 You can see the program here.

 So what's On Tap?

-We'll share common solutions for enabling collaborator and guest access, student life cycle management, access to services using groups, and more.
+We'll share common solutions for enabling collaborator and guest access, student lifecycle management, access to services using groups, and more.
 Have a challenge that you want help with?
 Bring it with you and we'll tackle that, too.
 You can see the program here.